The Riemannian median of positive-definite matrices: Definition of the Riemannian median

-\section{DEFINITION OF THE RIEMANNIAN MEDIAN}
+\section{Definition of the Riemannian median}

-Yang \cite[Definition 1]{Yan10} defined the Riemannian median of a probability measure satisfying certain conditions on a complete Riemannian manifold.
+Yang \cite[Definition 1]{Yan10} defined a Riemannian median of a probability measure satisfying certain conditions on a complete Riemannian manifold.
 However, it was defined as a set there.
-In \cite{Lan81}, Landers and Rogge introduced a notion of the ``natural median'' of a random variable using a limit of $L^{s}$-mean $(s>1)$.
-In this section, based in part on their ideas, we define the Riemannian median of positive-definite matrices as a single positive-definite matrix since it is usually simpler to perform calculations with matrices than with sets.
-We show some lemmas necessary to define the Riemannian median before giving its definition.
+In \cite{Lan81}, Landers and Rogge introduced a notion of the ``natural median'' of a random variable using a limit of $L^{s}$-mean with $s>1$.
+In this section, based in part on their ideas, we define a Riemannian median of positive-definite matrices as a single positive-definite matrix.